esl/MongoosePush/guides/metrics.md

 * `mpush-grafana` - running Grafana, available at http://127.0.0.1:3000/
 * `mpush-prometheus` - running Prometheus, which scraps the metrics from the `/metrics` endpoint, available at http://127.0.0.1:9090/

-Once we login to Grafana container with the default (login: admin, password: admin) credentials we can see two dashboards:
+Once we login to the Grafana container with the default (login: admin, password: admin) credentials we can see two dashboards:
 * MongoosePush Metrics - displaying metrics related to notification send times and successful/failed connections.
 * MongoosePush VM - this dashboard contains metrics related to the VM like memory allocations or lengths of the run queues.

-You can stop the docker containers that are running Grafana and Prometheus using following command:
+You can stop the docker containers that are running Grafana and Prometheus using the following command:

 ```bash
 make clean-dashboards